anthonytsavdaridis/jquery.queryable/README.md

 jquery.queryable
 ================

-antother implementation of LINQ to objects for javascript, simple lightweight
+simple, lightweight implementation of LINQ to objects for javascript